×

 The term cross-listing is used for several related ideas that may be useful to distinguish by their operation in LOCUS:

-- When equivalent courses are scheduled as a Combined Section, so that both Course Numbers appear in the Class Schedule (whether or not both are offered as enrollment sections), their joint appearance in the Class Schedule is often referred to as cross-listing; some people also refer to non-equivalent classes being offered in a Combined Section as being cross-listed, but this usage is less happy.
+• When equivalent courses are scheduled jointly so that both Course Numbers appear in the Class Schedule, their joint appearance in the Class Schedule is referred to as cross-listing: this technical sense is the one preferred by Registration & Records.
+(Some people refer to non-equivalent classes being offered in a Combined Section as cross-listed, but this usage is less happy.)

-- LOCUS preserves records of cross-listed courses in Subject Area Codes of Interdisciplinary Programs, but since tagging began to be used to identify courses serving interdisciplinary majors and minors, most of these courses have ceased to serve a practical purpose: they may be inactivated.
+• LOCUS preserves records of equivalent shell-courses in Subject Area Codes of Interdisciplinary Programs, for scheduling as cross-listed sections, but since tagging began to be used to identify courses included in interdisciplinary majors and minors, most of these courses have ceased to serve a practical purpose: they may be inactivated.
 (The historical record of the inactivated course is preserved in LOCUS, so that past students' academic records continue to be reported fully.)

 It is advantageous to cross-list courses in departmental Subject Area Codes when members of the faculty of either department can be expected to teach substantially the same class to students pursuing major(s) or minor(s) in either academic field (thus for example, our fictional Department of Forestry cross-lists TREE 134, Peaches, with FZZZ 134, Peaches, in the Department of Things with Fuzz).
-Typically the section of the course in the Subject Area of the home-department of the faculty member teaching the course is used as the enrollment section.
-Provided the equivalency of the cross-listed courses is correctly cross-credited in the applicable major(s)/minor(s), all students will receive the appropriate credit, whether or not the other cross-listed/equivalent course also appears in the Class Schedule in a Combined Section.
-(It is perfectly possible to include non-departmental courses in departmental majors and minors without cross-listing: the Department of Forestry requires its majors to take FZZZ 201, Bees, from the Department of Things with Fuzz, but never teaches an equivalent course).
+The section of the course in the Subject Area of the home-department of the faculty member teaching the course is used as the enrollment section and for purposes of that semester's Class Schedule that course is considered the parent.
+Provided the equivalency of the cross-listed courses is correctly cross-credited in the applicable major(s)/minor(s), all students will receive the appropriate credit, whether or not the other cross-listed/equivalent course also appears in the Class Schedule in a Cross-listed Section.
+(It is perfectly possible to include non-departmental courses in departmental majors and minors without equivalency or cross-listing: the Department of Forestry requires its majors to take FZZZ 201, Bees, from the Department of Things with Fuzz, but never teaches an equivalent course).

 Deadlines, Brakes, and Cutoffs